Guri10/Data-Science-and-Machine-Learning/README.md

-# All the files that I prepared while learning through this course.
+# All the projects that I prepared while learning through this course.